MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-work-center-calendars.md

     Any week days that you do not define in the shop calendar, such as Saturday and Sunday, are considered non-working days and will have zero available capacity in a work centre calendar.

-    When all the working days of a week are defined, you can close the **Shop Calendar Working Days** window and proceed to enter holidays.
+    When all the working days of a week are defined, you can close the **Shop Calendar Working Days** page and proceed to enter holidays.

-6. In the **Shop Calendars** window, select the shop calendar, and then choose the **Holidays** action.
+6. On the **Shop Calendars** page, select the shop calendar, and then choose the **Holidays** action.
-7. In the **Shop Calendar Holidays** window, define the holidays of the year by entering the start date and time, the end time, and description of each holiday on individual lines.
+7. On the **Shop Calendar Holidays** page, define the holidays of the year by entering the start date and time, the end time, and description of each holiday on individual lines.
 For example:

     04/07/14 0:00:00 23:59:00 Summer Holiday
     05/07/14 0:00:00 23:59:00 Summer Holiday